bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 <details>
 <summary><strong>What is warm start and how is it used?</strong></summary>
 <br>
 Every simulation run starts from the baseline calibrated scenario (BAU) in order to have a standard of comparison.
-The BAU scenario itself is the result of dynamic traffic assignment performed by BEAM using a modified version of the MATSim co-evolutionary approach (see < link to documentation />).
+The BAU scenario itself is the result of dynamic traffic assignment performed by BEAM using a modified version of the [MATSim co-evolutionary approach](https://www.researchgate.net/publication/254059914_Integrating_Power_Systems_Transport_Systems_and_Vehicle_Technology_for_Electric_Mobility_Impact_Assessment_and_Efficient_Control).
 Warm start avoids having to redo this process, which can add an extra 100 iterations to the simulation.
 Using this approach is the prevailing practice in the literature, so also permits comparison with similar policy evaluation systems.
 </details><br>

 <details>
 <summary><strong>What is the “--iters” option?
 How many iterations should I choose for my simulation?</strong></summary>
 <br>
-After playing with several policy variants and analyzing the outputs (in particular, paying attention to the scoreStats.png/.txt), you may notice that the agent ensemble average scores get worse at first and then begin to improve after a number of iterations.
+After playing with several policy variants and analyzing the outputs (in particular, paying attention to the `scoreStats.png/.txt`), you may notice that the agent ensemble average scores get worse at first and then begin to improve after a number of iterations.
 This process, known as relaxation, may seem familiar to those familiar with reinforcement learning, as it is analogous to the concept of exploration.
 Agents explore new routes, modes, and activity timings to try to find better plans after policies perturb the travel environment.
 The number of iterations needed to reach a fixed point will vary between sets of inputs; however, it is likely that you will see some immediate change to highly sensitive indicators such as mode choice.
 In contrast to MATSim, which (by default) slowly varies agent plans, BEAM’s reactive agents respond rapidly to changes in the transportation system.
 Thus, while the plans may continue to improve many over iterations, the magnitude of immediate change in behavior following a certain change in policy may provide enough information to pursue or discard a search coordinate.
 Running for only one iteration could permit rapid exploration of the search space.
 On the other hand, it is difficult to predict the rate of evolution of scores to a final fixed point.
 We thus leave it up to the contestant to determine how many fewer iterations (if any) than the official 150 iteration evaluation run could be a useful strategy in accelerating search algorithms.
 </details><br>

-### 3. TROUBLESHOOTING
+### 3. Troubleshooting

 Users may find that simulations take a long time.
 The following items provide some ideas to improve execution time or otherwise accelerate search.